presensea/presensea.github.io/README.md

 ---

-## Current Status (as of June 2025)
+## Current Status (as of July 2025)

 The project has just started!
 We are in the initial phase, laying the groundwork for the exciting research ahead.

 * **🔜 Work Package 1: Dataset** - Upcoming
-    * We are currently preparing for our first data collection campaigns in the Baltic Sea.
+    * We are currently preparing for our first data collection campaigns
+    * We are collecting and analyzing existing datasets in the lab
-    * This involves adjusting the existing sensor array to meet the project's specific needs.
+    * Adjusting the existing sensor array and searching for possible electronic components to meet the project's specific needs

 * **🗓️ Work Package 2: Modeling** - Planned
     * Initial physical models will be developed in parallel with data collection.